 It may seem a bit early to be planting bulbs for Christmas, but it can take several weeks for narcissus and amaryllis to come into full bloom.
-Get started!
+Time to get started!

 Although Christmas may seem like weeks and weeks away, there are a few things that take time to get ready including amaryllis, narcissus and other bulbs.
-Last year, I planted my bulbs at the beginning of November and I had gorgeous blooms starting mid-December lasting past Christmas Day.
-This timing worked perfectly since we spent Christmas with our families and were able to enjoy the blooms before we went away.
+Last year, I planted my bulbs at the beginning of November.
+I ended up having gorgeous blooms starting mid-December lasting past Christmas Day.
+This timing worked perfectly since we spent Christmas away and were able to enjoy the blooms earlier.